The tests that you must take

-At the beginning of your test you will be asked one of them.
+At the beginning of your test you will be asked one of the Tell Me questions.

-The second show me question will be asked while you are driving the car.
+The second question from the Show Me catagory will be asked while you are driving the car.

 These questions help you to know the basic checks that should occur regularly on your car anyway, and a few ways of knowing in advance if something is beginning to go wrong with the major systems, as well as effective use of your cars ancillary controls.